abdullahan1928/Intellisub/README.md

 # Intellisub

-Intellisub is a video player that aut-generate subtitles for the videos.
+Intellisub is a video player that auto-generate subtitles for the videos.